 It stands in a beautiful rustic place in Malheureux, the fishing village.
 The most photographed church and often shown on every postcard of Mauritius.
 The church is often used for a wedding ceremony.
 And mass offers every Saturday and Sunday.

 Ile Aux Cerfs- the most beautiful island of Mauritius

 Ile aux Cerfs is just 15 minutes away from Trou d’Eau Douce.
-The cheapest way to get there is hopping to a water taxi for 450 rupees (11€) for a return ticket.
+The cheapest way to get there is hopping on a water taxi for 450 rupees (11€) for a return ticket.

-This uninhabited island of about 87 acres in size, comes pretty close to what can be called a paradise.
+This uninhabited island, about 87 acres in size, comes close to what can be called a paradise.
 However, most visitors to Mauritius never leave the country without visiting Ile aux Cerfs.

 So in a term of tourism, the island is packed with day-trippers.
-It has white powdery beaches, but the water full of crags and sea urchins.
-No worry, when you arrive at the island, you get all the information to avoid any incidents.
+It has white powdery beaches, but the water is full of crags and sea urchins.
+But don’t worry, when you arrive on the island, you get all the information to avoid any incidents.